 There are many skill build options for Witcher 3, and we’ve already covered the best ones.
-However, sometimes you just want to have fun and not necesserily run the most optimal build with the best stats.
+But sometimes you just want to have fun and not necessarily run the most optimal build.

-Maybe you like the look of a specific armor set despite its weak stats, or want to use a skill that’s not as strong as other options (hello, Yrden).
+Maybe you like the look of a specific armor set despite its weak stats, a specific sword, or want to use a skill that’s not as strong as other options (hello, Yrden).

-In this post, we’re going to cover one such fun yet viable witcher 3 build: the Fabulous Ofieri.
-If you want to look stylish and still be able to kill things, this level 38 build is a great choice.
+In this post, we’ll cover one such fun yet viable Witcher 3 build: the Fabulous Ofieri.
+If you want to look stylish and still be able to kill things, this level 38ish build is a solid choice.

 The Fabulous Ofieri Build